-As the weather gets colder and we begin blasting our furnaces, often our skin takes a turn for the worst.
-Allergies, dry skin, take of hydration (why do I drink so much less water in the cooler months?!) takes it’s toll on your skin and can result in breakouts, redness, irritation, and dryness.
-So today, I’m going to share my latest discovery in the natural beauty department and make some Facial Toner with witch hazel and fresh lemon juice.
+As the weather gets warmer and we begin soaking up the sun, often our skin takes a turn for the worst.
+Allergies, dry skin and lake of hydration take it’s toll on your skin and can result in breakouts, redness, irritation, and dryness.
+So today, I’m going to share my latest discovery in the natural beauty department and make some Skin Toner with Witch Hazel and fresh lemon juice.

-Facial toners are the secret weapon to healthy skin and often are the one product missing from your beauty routine according to Dr. Hadley King, A New York City board Dermatologist.
+A skin toner are the secret weapon to healthy skin and often are the one product missing from your beauty routine according to Dr. Hadley King, A New York City board Dermatologist.
 Facial toner shrinks the appearance of pores. refreshes skin, moisturizes, restores your skin’s natural PH, adds a layer of protection, and can even prevent ingrown hairs.
-In addition, facial toners often carry added benefits such as controlling oil throughout the day, wrinkle-repair, or acne treatments.
+In addition, skin toners often carry added benefits such as controlling oil throughout the day, wrinkle-repair, or acne treatments.
 They truly could be the missing link in your beauty routine.

 So without further ado, let’s dive into the ingredients we’ll be using to make this all-in-one facial toner.
 Witch Hazel is a powerful astringent and antioxidant that makes up the majority of our facial toner.
 (No fillers or excessive dilution here please!)
 It’s natural benefits include the following:

 - Removes excess oils from the skin.
 Since it is a powerful natural astringent, witch hazel pulls impurities that are locked deep within the skin while simultaneously soothing irritation.
 Unlike most store-bought astringents that After you’ve cleaned your face, lightly rub your face with witch hazel on a cotton ball and see what it removes.
 You’ll be surprised.